please note that this page is not available on mobile phones

 IMMERSIVE ENVIRONMENT

-The immersive environment holds 4K video footage of microbial life to be found at Lough Neagh, collected by the artist during field trips to the Lough ove ra year and a half, supported by Friends of the Earth NI, and scietists Dave Jewson, and Les Gornall.
-The footage informs a microscopic view of a multi-species approach to ‘meeting the lough on it’s own terms’ to consider the vulnerable eco-systems that humans are but a small part of, that includes the cyanobacteria and the famous Lough Neagh eels and elvers (baby eels), that no longer come back from their migration to the Sargasso sea.
-The video enviornment brings together the deep geological time of our ancient ancestors the cyanobacteria (blue green algae) - the microbial mat that first brought oxygen to the planet -together with the multiple scales and temporalities that abound in the ecosystems and watershed around Lough Neagh.
+The immersive environment holds 4K video footage of microbial life to be found at Lough Neagh, collected by the artist during field trips to the Lough over a year and a half, supported by Friends of the Earth NI, and scientists Dave Jewson, and Les Gornall.
+The footage informs a microscopic view of a multi-species approach to ‘meeting the lough on its own terms’ to consider the vulnerable eco-systems that humans are but a small part of, that includes the cyanobacteria and the famous Lough Neagh eels and elvers (baby eels), that no longer come back from their migration to the Sargasso Sea.
+The video environment brings together the deep geological time of our ancient ancestors the cyanobacteria (blue green algae) - the microbial mat that first brought oxygen to the planet - together with the multiple scales and temporalities that abound in the ecosystems and watershed around Lough Neagh.

-The expressive video and sound environment interweaves with sculptural elements referencing the infrastructural apparatus of water treatment systems, sewage systems and the financial systems that act as contemporary modes of extraction within the vulnerable ecosystems around Lough Neagh, and so many other sites experiencing an over abundance of algae blooms.
+The expressive video and sound environment interweaves with sculptural elements referencing the infrastructural apparatus; the pipes and plumbing of water treatment systems, sewage systems, as well as the financial systems that act as contemporary modes of extraction within the vulnerable ecosystem of Lough Neagh (and so many other sites experiencing an over abundance of algae blooms).

 When we consider the Lough at the scale of microbial life we cut through the complexity, and can say irrevocably, that the high levels of phosphorous in the Lough bring about the algae blooms.
 Here, we can start to dismantle everything that makes it this way.

-The work includes a live collective sonic ritual during the exhibition period, developed with John D'Arcy of Sonic Arts Belfast and HIVE choir, PS2 gallery Belfast, Digital Arts Studios Belfast, in response to the collective writing project developed with Friends of the Earth Northern Ireland, with residues of the live event lingering in the video footage.
+The work includes a live collective sonic ritual performed during the exhibition period, developed with John D'Arcy of Sonic Arts Belfast and HIVE choir, PS2 gallery Belfast, and Digital Arts Studios Belfast, in response to the collective writing project developed with Friends of the Earth Northern Ireland.
+Visual and aural residues from the live event and previous events, linger in the video footage on display throughout the exhibition.

 Ballyronan Marina September 2024 - field trip - Ami Clarke, David Jewson, Les Gornall, James Orr (Friends of the Earth)